jcoin-maarc/duplicate-checker/docs/technical.rst

    the browser is closed (i.e., the user must re-authenticate before accessing the application again)
-3. All input is validated and no raw queries of the database are performed, reducing the chance of an SQL Injection vulnerability
+3. All input is validated and no raw queries of the database are performed, reducing the likelihood of an SQL Injection vulnerability
 4. Vulnerability to a Cross-Site Request Forgery (CSRF) attack is reduced by using a CSRF token with all form submission